invenia/blog/_posts/JuliaLangFeatures.md

 All our public fields/methods are directly referenced.
 But our private fields (e.g `age`, `quack`) are not directly referenced, but are closed over other methods that use them.

-#### So we can actually see those private methods and fields via accessing the public method closures
+So we can actually see those private methods and fields via accessing the public method closures:

 ```julia
 julia> 🦆.speak.quack